Geethapallavi312/Spam-detection-with-machine-learning/README.md

 #### Project Structure

-spam.csv: Dataset containing SMS messages labeled as 'ham' or 'spam'. spam_detection.py: Main script containing the code for data preprocessing, model training, evaluation, and prediction.
+spam.csv: Dataset containing SMS messages labeled as 'ham' or 'spam'./n spam_detection.ipynb: Main script containing the code for data preprocessing, model training, evaluation, and prediction.

 ## Results
 The best performing model in this project was the Extra Trees Classifier, which achieved the highest accuracy on the test set.